Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 Yes.
 The Washington State Department of Revenue issues a "Uniform Business Identification" (UBI) number required as part of the City's application.
 Visit the State of Washington Business Licensing Service website to obtain your UBI number.

 A City Business License costs $65.
-You will pay an initial $65 at the time of your application (the fee must be included with your application for your application to be processed) and $65 each calendar year to maintain your license.
+You will pay an initial $65 at the time of your application (the fee must be included with your application for your application to be processed) and $65 each anniversary year to maintain your license.

 Nonprofit Organizations are exempt from the cost of a Business License.